 Section 6000.90 Penalties

-a) Any person who operates an amusement ride or amusement attraction at a carnival or fair without having obtained a permit from the Director or who violated any order or rule issued by the Director or Board under this Act is guilty of a Class A misdemeanor.
+a) Any person who operates an amusement ride or amusement attraction at a carnival, amusement enterprise, or fair without having obtained a permit from the Department or who violates any order or rule issued by the Department under the Act is guilty of a Class A misdemeanor.
 Each day shall constitute a separate and distinct offense.
 (Section 2-15 of the Act)

-b) Any person who interferes with, impedes, or obstructs in any manner the Director or any authorized representative of the board or Department in the performance of their duties under this Act is guilty of a Class A misdemeanor.
+b) Any person who interferes with, impedes, or obstructs in any manner the Director or any authorized representative of the Department in the performance of their duties under the Act is guilty of a Class A misdemeanor.
 (Section 2-15 of the Act)

 c) The Department may assess a civil penalty not to exceed $2,500 per violation for a first violation and not to exceed $5,000 for a second or subsequent violation to any person who owns or operates an amusement ride or amusement attraction without having obtained a permit from the Department in violation of the Act.
+(Section 2-15 of the Act)

-d) The Department may assess a civil penalty in an amount not to exceed $1,000 for a first offense, not to exceed $5,000 for a second offense, and not to exceed $15,000 for a third or subsequent offense to any person that owns or operates a carnival or fair that fails to conduct a criminal history records check or a sex offender registry check for carnival workers in its employ, as required by the Act.
+d) The Department may assess a civil penalty in an amount not to exceed $5,000 for a first offense, not to exceed $10,000 for a second offense, and a subsequent offense shall result in the revocation of a permit to operate in accordance with Section 2-8.1 of the Act to any person that owns or operates a carnival or fair that fails to conduct a criminal history records check or a sex offender registry check for carnival or amusement enterprise workers in its employ, as required by the Act.
+(Section 2-20 of the Act)

-e) When the Department assesses a penalty in accordance with subsection (d) or (e), the Department shall notify the owner/operator of the grounds for its action.
+e) When the Department assesses a penalty in accordance with subsection (c) or (d), the Department shall notify the owner/operator of the grounds for its action.

 f) If a person against whom the penalty has been assessed wishes to challenge the basis for the penalty or the amount of the penalty, the person may appeal the Department's decision by filing a written request for a hearing within 10 working days after the Department's action.
 Failure to file an appeal and request for a hearing shall cause the decision of the Department to become a final decision of the Department, subject to the Administrative Review Law.